 Rank 6: The King

-King Arnaud IV may be the ruler of the kingdom, but in Princess’ heart, he’s only at rank 6.
-Apparently that’s got to do something with arresting Queen Marianna, Princess’ mother.
+King Arnaud IV may be the ruler of the kingdom, but in Princess’s heart, he’s only at rank 6.
+Apparently, that’s got to do something with arresting Queen Marianna, Princess’s mother.

 Rank 5: Two Princes

-Main use of the Prince s disposing other players of their high ranking cards.
+The main use of the Prince is to make other players discard their high-ranking cards.
 Of course, the Prince has a decent rank himself, so discarding him is always a matter of compromise.

 Rank 4: Two Handmaids

 Handmaid Susannah is a clever character.
 She works as a protector.
-Whey you play her, you are immune to all affects of other players’ cards until your next run.
+When you play her, you are immune to all effects of other players’ cards until your next run.

 Rank 3: Two Barons

-I don’t like Baron Talus, he’s a nasty character, trying to get rid of Princess’ suitors.
+I don’t like Baron Talus.
+He’s a nasty character, trying to get rid of Princess’s suitors.
 Playing him, you will secretly compare your hand card with that of another – and the player with the lower rank is eliminated (nothing happens if there is a tie).